Takaovi/BatchStealer/README.md

 # How to use

 1. Change the webhook to yours
+2. Remove fail-safes
-2. Run the batch file
+3. Run the batch file

 # Steals